What to do in Kotor: the Most Picturesque Town in Montenegro

 Is it about time to go back to your cruise or the bus stop to head home?
 You can squeeze in one more adventure on the way.

-Depending on the season, it might be open.
+Depending on the season, Kotor outdoor market might be open.
 You can get snacks, fruits and more souvenirs there.
 It's right outside the city walls, you don't need to enter the old town again.

-I am sure you enjoyed your day in Kotor tremendously and you will bring home lasting memories and a desire to visit for longer!
+I am sure you enjoyed your day in Kotor tremendously and you will bring home lasting memories and a desire to visit for longer next time!

-Now, for those of you who could plan a longer visit, let's see what other things to do in Kotor you might enjoy!
+Now, for those of you who could plan a longer visit, let's see what other things you might enjoy to do in Kotor!

 Palm trees around the waterfront walk & people strolling